Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 Canceling Trump’s immigration crackdown

-What it does: Revokes Trump’s executive order withholding funding from so-called sanctuary cities and prioritizes immigration enforcement over other goals
+What it does: Revokes Trump’s executive order withholding funding from what are known as sanctuary cities and prioritizes immigration enforcement over other goals

 Support: A 2017 McClatchy-Marist College poll showed Americans opposed withholding funding from such cities 53-42.
 The margin was 53-41 against in a Fox News poll.
 The other portion of this executive action is tougher to poll, but a 2017 CNN poll showed more Americans were concerned about deportations going too far than not going far enough, 58-40.